KFRC (610 AM)

-KFRC (610 AM) was a radio station in San Francisco, California, United States.
-Its first broadcast in 1924 was from a studio in the Hotel Whitcomb at 1231 Market Street.
-KFRC originally started broadcasting with 50 watts on the 270-meter wavelength (equal to about 1110kHz), moving to 660kHz in April of 1927.
-As part of nationwide frequency relocations, on November 11, 1928, KFRC moved to 610kHz, where the call letters remained until 2005.
+KFRC (610 AM) was a radio station in San Francisco, California.
+It first began broadcasting on September 24, 1924, from a studio in the Hotel Whitcomb at 1231 Market Street.

-KFRC co-owned an FM sister station, initially known as KFRC-FM and it operated on 106.1MHz in the 1970s, and later began simulcasting on 99.7MHz in 1991.
-Its format continued on 99.7FM for a time even after the AM station was sold.
-The KFRC call sign was moved to KFRC-FM 106.9 on May 17, 2007.
-The KFRC call letters were assigned sequentially by federal regulators when the station signed on in 1924.
-The call letters did not represent 'Francisco' or 'Frisco'.
-The station used the slogan "Known For Radio Clearness" when it began broadcasting with 50 watts.
-Other slogans KFRC used in its early days were "Keep Forever Radiating Cheer", "Keep Freely Radiating Cheer", and "Far Reaching Channel".
+The station initially transmitted with 50 watts on a wavelength of 270 meters (≈ 1110 kHz), later moving to about 660 kHz in April 1927.
+On November 11, 1928, as part of the nationwide frequency reallocation, KFRC was assigned to 610 kHz — a frequency it would retain until 2005.

+Over its long history, KFRC operated under various music and entertainment formats and co-owned FM sister stations.
+In 2005, the AM station was sold to Family Stations; at midnight on April 29, 2005, Family Stations began carrying its programming on 610 AM.
+On October 3, 2005, the station’s call letters were changed and the “KFRC” callsign was dropped from 610 AM.

+The KFRC callsign and legacy continued: on May 17, 2007, the call sign was transferred to an FM station on 106.9 MHz by then-owner CBS Radio, reviving the classic-hits KFRC identity on the FM dial.

 Early history

-KFRC's first manager was Harrison Holliway.
+KFRC's first manager was Harrison Holliway, an amateur radio operator.
 In 1920, Holliway operated his own amateur radio station with the call sign 6BN.
 He also worked as a part-time newspaper reporter, covering high school sporting news for the San Francisco Call.

-During the summer of 1924, Holliway worked at a radio shop called the Radio Art Corporation in San Francisco.
+During the summer of 1924, Holliway worked at a San Francisco radio shop called the Radio Art Corporation.
 A Western Electric salesman contacted the owners, Jim Threlkeld and Thomas Catton, and sold them on the idea of starting a new radio station and transmitter.
 KFRC was subsequently established with Holliway as the manager.

 KFRC began broadcasting on September 24, 1924.
 Its programming featured speeches by local dignitaries followed by a program with concert, symphony, and dance orchestras.
 This included the Stanislas Bem Little Orchestra, led by Eugenia Argiewicz.
 The broadcast, transmitted at 50 watts, was reported to have been received as far as the U.S. Atlantic Coast and New Zealand.

 In the following years, Holliway interviewed Rogers Hornsby, French-Canadian heavyweight boxer Jack Renault, and actors William S. Hart, Douglas Fairbanks, Jr., and John Barrymore.